KULcoder/starter-hugo-academic/content/project/Amazon-Insights-360/index.md

 slides: ""
 ---

-(Detailed methods and results in source code)
+(Detailed methods and results can be found in the source code.)

 # Section 1: EDA

-Dive deeper into the electronics reviews in Amazon Reviews Dataset (3,091,024 data points).
+Delve into the electronics reviews from the Amazon Reviews Dataset, which comprises 3,091,024 data points.

 ## Cleaning the data
-- Missing Values
+- Address missing values
-- Duplicate Values
+- Remove duplicate values
-- Irrelevant Data
+- Filter out irrelevant data

 ## Univariate Analysis
-- Basic statistics of each features
+- Evaluate basic statistics for each feature

-Found that the reviews ratings are skewed to higher side and the helpful and total votes skewed to lower side.
+It was observed that review ratings lean towards the higher end, whereas helpful and total votes are skewed towards the lower end.
 ### Review Date
 ![Review Date](images/review_dates.png)
-Review data are growing rapidly and causing a much larger portion of data points clustered after 2012.
+There's a rapid growth in review data, leading to a significant concentration of data points after 2012.
 ![Review Weekdays](images/review_weekdays.png)
-People likes to write reviews on weekdays compares to weekends.
+Users tend to write reviews on weekdays compared to weekends.

 ### Review Word Cloud
 ![Review Wordcloud](images/review_wordcloud.png)